 Read more here on CoVid-19 specific travel insurance terms and conditions.

-Until at least September 20th there is a partial lockdown in Bali, with restrictions on gatherings and mobility.
-These include — but are not limited to — restrictions on public activities and capacity levels at malls, tourist attractions and restaurants for in-person dining; and closures of certain spaces like public spaces like parks and sports facilities.
+Until at least November 1st there is a partial lockdown in Bali, with restrictions on gatherings and mobility.
+These include — but are not limited to — some restrictions on public activities and capacity levels at malls, tourist attractions and restaurants for in-person dining; and closures of certain spaces like public spaces like parks and sports facilities.

 We will do our utmost to keep this information up to date and accurate.
 The situation in your country and ours regarding travel and health regulations can change daily, so please refer to official government communications and reputable news sources.

 Bali’s border has been closed to foreign tourists since early April 2020, in accordance with widespread global travel restrictions due to the pandemic.

 The Indonesian government has of October 14th, 2021 opened Bali to fully vaccinated passport holders and residents of 19 countries: Bahrain, China, France, Hungary, India, Italy, Japan, Kuwait, Liechtenstein, New Zealand, Norway, Poland, Portugal, Qatar, Saudi Arabia, South Korea, Spain, Sweden and UAE.
 Flights are not yet scheduled (as of October 19th).
 We will be updating this information regularly.